- Technology invention with 50+ patents issued

 - Daily use by leading US & international law, insurance & government organizations

 RPost has set the global standard for Legal Proof® in Internet email with its core Registered Email® services.
-RPost services comprise an all-inclusive and on demand platform of outbound email services for correspondence that can have consequences if disputed, or can commit the sender.
+RPost services comprise an all-inclusive and on demand platform of outbound email services for high-value correspondence.
 RPost services permit the sender to prove, sign, secure, record, and collaborate with less cost, time, paper and risk.

 Available in eight languages and for all email platforms, RPost’s patented Registered Email® services and have been used daily by the United States Government since 2003 and have been endorsed and marketed by most of the influential bar associations in the United States, including the bars of New York City, Chicago and Los Angeles.
 RPost has offices worldwide.

 RPost's Registered Email® service includes Legal Proof® of email content, delivery and time-stamping that can be easily integrated into existing email applications.
 In addition, the service offers a number of other high-value features such as electronic contract execution, electronic signature, end-to-end encryption, and more.
 With its continually expanding solution set, the company is a proven leader in delivering innovative and cost-effective services that allow email users to derive more value from their email applications.

 All of RPost's products and services are covered by one or more of RPost's patents, a list of which can be found here.